How to Cook Bacon Perfectly Like a Chef

 Many bacon lovers think that cooking bacon in the oven is the best way to go—you will get very crispy, flat bacon that you will never forget!

-#4 Vermont Style
+4. Vermont Style Bacon

 Frying bacon is great, but there are several ways that you can spice it up, and one way to do so is to add maple syrup to the mix.
 Marinating bacon in syrup might seem strange; we do not normally marinate bacon before we cook it, but let me tell you, it will give your bacon a delicious twist that you will want to try again.